Doyon Foundation Competitive Scholarships

 Information Technology

-Arctic Information Technology (AIT), a subsidiary of Doyon Government Group, established this competitive scholarship at Doyon Foundation in 2014.
-The AIT/designDATA competitive scholarship will be awarded to a Doyon, Limited shareholder or descendent, who is and undergraduate student majoring in Information Technology or Business.
+Arctic Information Technology (AIT), a subsidiary of Doyon Government Group, established this competitive award at Doyon Foundation in 2014.
+The AIT/designDATA competitive award will be awarded to a Doyon, Limited shareholder or descendent, who is and undergraduate student majoring in information technology or business.

 Leona Sabin Veterinary Scholarship Fund